ivanleomk/ML-Notes/Machine Learning with PyTorch and Scikit-Learn.md

 ## Pytorch

+Pytorch relies on building out a computation graph to derive relationships betwen tensors from the input all the way to the output.

 ### Dataloaders

 We can use Data Loaders in order to easily access and batch data.
 There are two ways to do this